ASteinheiser/react-rpg.com/README.md

 > Races include Human, Elf and Dwarf

+## Install Instructions

+The game is hosted via GitHub pages at https://matteas.nz/roll-for-reaction, but for development purposes it is a requirement to be able to run the game locally.

+#### Requirements
+In order to run *Roll for Reaction* locally, you must ensure you have setup, installed and tested:
+- `git`
+- `yarn`

+This implementation is fully supported and tested on Arch Linux and Windows 10.

+1. Clone the repo

+`git clone git@github.com:Matteas-Eden/roll-for-reaction` or `git clone https://github.com/Matteas-Eden/roll-for-reaction`

+2. Change to the directory containing the repository

+`cd roll-for-reaction`

+3. Install the dependencies

+`yarn install --frozen-lockfile`

+4. Start the game locally

+`yarn start`

 ## Contributors

 Thanks goes to these wonderful people who helped in making this project a success: